yanling-lai/stereo-reconstruction/README.md

 # stereo-reconstruction
 This is an ongoing C++ implementation of stereo matching methods.

-The program takes a pair of stereo images as input and returns their disparity map.
+The program takes a pair of calibrated stereo images as input and returns their disparity map.
 We provide two different methods: naive matching [1] and PatchMatch Stereo [2].

 ## Requriments
 - OPENCV > 3.2